RezaJahanii/RezaJahanii.github.io/_pages/about.md

 My research lies at the intersection of Wireless Networks and Machine Learning, currently focusing on Federated Learning and Distributed Optimization.
 I am pursuing my Ph.D. degree under supervision of Professor <a href="https://hdai.wordpress.ncsu.edu/" style="color: #0056b3;">Huaiyu Dai</a>.

 I like to go hiking and hit the gym regularly.
 In my free time, I enjoy learning new things.
-Currently, I am learning about Quantum Physics.
+Currently, I have a found a great interest in Quantum Physics.
 I love to read books and watch movies.